KeshavK0612/E-waste/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## About the project
+# E-Waste App

+The E-Waste App is a mobile/web platform designed to help individuals and organizations responsibly dispose of electronic waste.
+Users can:
+- Locate the nearest e-waste collection and recycling centers
+- Schedule pickups or drop-offs
+- Track their recycling impact over time
+- Learn about proper e-waste handling and environmental impact

+This project promotes environmental sustainability by making e-waste recycling accessible and easy for everyone.